flexera-public/policy_templates/cost/azure/instances_log_analitics_utilization/README.md

 - *Azure AD Tenant ID* - the Azure AD Tenant ID used for the Azure API Authentication
 - *Azure Subscription ID* - the Azure Subscription ID used for the Azure API Authentication
-- *Average used memory percent to allow for downsize* - Utilization below this percentage will raise an incident to downsize the instance.
+- *Average used memory percentage* - Utilization below this percentage will raise an incident to tag the instance.
 Providing -1 will turn off this metric for consideration.
-- *Average cpu percent to allow for downsize* - Utilization below this percentage will raise an incident to downsize the instance.
+- *Average used CPU percentage* - Utilization below this percentage will raise an incident to tag the instance.
 Providing -1 will turn off this metric for consideration.
 - *Exclusion Tag Key* - An Azure-native instance tag to ignore instances that you don't want to consider for downsizing.
 Only supply the tag key
-- *Downsize Tag Key:Value* - The tag key:value pair to set on an instance that is underutilized.
+- *Action Tag Key:Value* - The tag key:value pair to set on an instance that is underutilized.
 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify

 ### Supported Clouds